-When metadata is exported to an ISO 19139-formatted XML file using other applications in the ArcGIS platform, these elements are automatically added with appropriate values as recommended in the INSPIRE metadata guidelines.
-Other metadata elements considered mandatory by ISO 19115 and ISO 19139 that are not included in the INSPIRE metadata guidelines will have a nilReason code added automatically in a manner that satisfies the ISO 19139 XML schemas to indicate that the value is missing or unknown.
-Other metadata standards have similar requirements, but different elements are considered mandatory and the manner in which the uncertainty or absence of a value is indicated in the exported XML file is different.
+When metadata is exported to an ISO 19139-formatted XML file, if a metadata element is considered mandatory by ISO 19115 and ISO 19139 but a value has not been provided in the metadata editor, the element will have a nilReason code added automatically in a manner that satisfies the ISO 19139 XML schemas to indicate that the value is missing or unknown.
+Each metadata standard has similar requirements, but different elements are considered mandatory and the manner in which the uncertainty or absence of a value is indicated in the exported XML file is different.
 Exporters for each style handle the situation in an appropriate manner.

 Content defined by the metadata style

 A metadata style configures ArcGIS to support a specific metadata standard or profile.
 Each metadata standard typically has metadata elements to record the name and version of the standard that was followed, how the metadata content was recorded, and so on.
 Exporters for each style handle the situation in an appropriate manner.
 When metadata is exported to an INSPIRE-compliant ISO 19139-formatted XML file using other applications in the ArcGIS platform, the ISO 19139 metadataStandardName and metadataStandardVersion elements are added at that time.